eHealthAfrica/ehealth-glossary-app/README.md

 eHealth Glossary App
 ====================

-> simple app for the eHealth glossary
+> simple app for the eHealth glossary app

+This app is meant as a usefull angular learning project.

 ## Setup